-The WEROC region covers an area of 43,136km in the Central Eastern Wheatbelt, encompassing six Local Government areas and several townsites and smaller settlements.
-The estimated resident population of the WEROC region is 7,412[1].
+The WEROC region covers an area of 43,136km2 in the Central Eastern Wheatbelt, encompassing six Local Government areas and several townsites and smaller settlements.
+The population of the WEROC region is 7,043 [1].
 Merredin as the largest town within the WEROC region, acts as a hub for government, population services and commerce.

-The WEROC area is a region of small businesses with 52.4% of registered businesses being non-employing and a further 45% employing less than 20 people[2].
-Agriculture is the largest industry by volume of registered businesses (44% of all registered businesses are classified as agricultural) and is also the principal industry of employment across the WEROC region.
-While agriculture is still an important employer within the Shires of Yilgarn and Westonia, as a percentage of employed persons mining (gold and iron ore) is the largest industry of employment.
+The WEROC area is a region of small businesses with 54% of registered businesses being non-employing and a further 43% employing less than 20 people [2].
+Agriculture is the largest industry by volume of registered businesses (47% of all registered businesses are classified as agricultural) and is also the principal industry of employment across the WEROC region.
+While agriculture is still an important employer within the Shire of Yilgarn, as a percentage of employed persons mining (gold and iron ore) is the largest industry of employment.

-The WEROC regions Gross Regional Product (GRP) is estimated at \$1.605 billion (24% of the total GRP for the Wheatbelt)[3].
-Bruce Rock contributes \$67.676 million, Kellerberrin \$74.834 million, Merredin \$299.110 million, Tammin \$28.440 million, Westonia \$132.301 million and Yilgarn \$1.003 billion.
+The WEROC regions Gross Regional Product (GRP) is estimated at \$1.896 billion (25% of the total GRP for the Wheatbelt) [3].
+Bruce Rock contributes \$75.381 million, Kellerberrin \$88.610 million, Merredin \$337.821 million, Tammin \$33.404 million, Westonia \$151.241 million and Yilgarn \$1.210 billion.

-Unemployment across the region has typically remained lower than the state average (6.1% for Western Australia in the June quarter 2021 compared to the Shire's of Merredin 3.4%, Kellerberrin 5.1%, Bruce Rock 3.4%, Westonia 2.6%, and Yilgarn 2.4%)[4].
+Unemployment across the region has typically remained lower than the state average and this holds true for most WEROC Local Governments in 2022 (4.2% for Western Australia in the March quarter 2022 compared to the Shire's of Merredin 3.7%, Bruce Rock 3.7%, Westonia 2.2%, and Yilgarn 2.2%).
+Record low unemployment rates in Western Australia has, however, resulted in a shift in this trend for the Shires of Kellerberrin (5.4%) and Tammin (5.7%) [4].

-At an estimated \$909.743 million, mining is the largest valueadded contributor to the WEROC region's economy.
+At an estimated \$1.201 billion, mining is the largest value-added contributor to the WEROC region's economy.
 Mining in the WEROC region accounts for 78% of the mining value-add for the entire Wheatbelt region.
-Agriculture, Forestry and Fishing is the second largest value-adding industry with a contribution of approximately \$118 million.
+Agriculture, Forestry and Fishing is the second largest value-adding industry with a contribution of approximately \$128 million.

-The population of the WEROC Region is expected to both decline and age over the coming decade.
-The WA Planning Commission predicts that by 2031 the population will have reduced by 6.9% down to 6,900 persons and that the proportion of persons aged 65+ will increase from 18.2% to 25.2% [5].
+The population of the WEROC Region is expected to decline over the coming decade.
+The WA Planning Commission predicts that by 2031 the population will have reduced by ~2% down to 6,900 persons [5].
 The greatest population decline is projected to occur in the Shire's of Westonia and Yilgarn.
-Conversely Merredin is expected to experience moderate growth (up 4.5% to 3,515 persons).
+Conversely Merredin (up 12.7% to 3,515 persons), Tammin (up 3.6% to 400 persons) and Kellerberrin (up 1.5% to 1,155 persons) are expected to experience modest to strong growth over this period.